referrerpolicy=no-referrer-when-downgrade

 end

 In the above diagram, all of the state keys and values are opaque bytes to the node.
-The node does not know what they mean, and it does not now what is the type of the corresponding value (e.g. if it is a number of a vector).
+The node does not know what they mean, and it does not know what is the type of the corresponding value (e.g. if it is a number of a vector).
 Contrary, the runtime knows both the meaning of their keys, and the type of the values.

 This opaque-ness is the fundamental reason why Substrate-based chains can fork-less-ly upgrade: because the node side code is kept oblivious to all of the details of the state transition function.
 Therefore, the state transition function can freely upgrade without the node needing to know.